Autonomous Driving

 Autonomous or self-driving vehicles are being increasingly treated as a trailblazing technology of the future.
 The question is, what does »autonomous« really mean, and what will it take to make autonomous driving safe and efficient?

-5 levels of autonomous driving
+What are the 5 levels of autonomous driving?

 Most new automobiles are already automated in certain areas, beginning with standard-equipment driver assistance systems (DAS).
 In the future however, we will see completely autonomous vehicles on the streets.